-When my friends arrived we were shown to our table and seated.
+When my friends arrived we were shown to our table.
 Biba is known for friendly, attentive service – and our server Jorge was no exception.
 He was outstanding and took very good care of us the entire evening.

-It was mid-week and the good-sized restaurant was virtually full.
-My guess is that a number of other diners were doing the same thing we were – taking advantage of the Sacramento Dine Downtown Week pricing.
+It was mid-week, and the good-sized restaurant was virtually full.
+My guess is that a number of other diners were also taking advantage of the Sacramento Dine Downtown Week pricing.

-My friends each ordered a drink, while I continued to sip my wine.
+My friends ordered the drink of their choice while I continued to sip my wine.
 We also ordered a basket of bread ($1.50) to munch on while we looked over the Sacramento Dine Downtown Week menu ($35 for 3-course Pre-Fix Dinner).
-If you haven’t tried the Biba house-made bread sticks – I highly recommend them.
+I highly recommend Biba’s house-made bread sticks

 - 1st Course – Choice of La Zuppa radice di sedano (celery root puree soup and black truffle) or Insalata di Mandarini (salad of mixed greens, mandarins and goat cheese).